-Biden administration extends eviction moratorium for a month
+CDC extends eviction moratorium a month, says it’s last time

-WASHINGTON (AP) — The Biden administration has extended the nationwide ban on evictions for a month to help tenants who are unable to make rent payments during the coronavirus pandemic.
+WASHINGTON (AP) — The Biden administration has extended the nationwide ban on evictions for a month to help tenants who are unable to make rent payments during the coronavirus pandemic, but it said this is expected to be the last time it does so.

 Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention, extended the evictions moratorium until July 31.
 It had been scheduled to end June 30.
 The CDC said Thursday that “this is intended to be the final extension of the moratorium.”